edsu/inkdroid.org/ehs/ehs.md

 ## Selected Publications

+* [Know(ing) Infrastructure: The Wayback Machine as object and instrument of digital research].
+Convergence.
+March, 2023.
 * [Demagoguery, Democracy, and Digitality].
 In Teaching Demagoguery and Democracy: Rhetorical Pedagogy in Polarized Times.
 November, 2021.
 * [Bystander intervention on social media: Examining cyberbullying and reactions to systemic racism].
 The Brookings Institution.
 October, 2021.